djhshih/msigdb/README.md

 Molecular signature database obtained from the original [MSigDB][1], augmented with some project-specific gene sets.

-_Before_ using this dataset, please *register* at [MSigDB][1] to help the original authors track usage for reporting to their funding agencies.
+*Before* using this dataset, please **register** at [MSigDB][1] to help the original authors track usage for reporting to their funding agencies.
+If you do not do this, this resource may become unavailable.

 ## Citation